 Sometimes, a giant water main will burst all over your production shop.
 Or 110 mile-per-hour winds will threaten to launch your event tents into the stratosphere.
 Then there’s the truck that will decide not to start for that trek from Indiana to Tennessee to make a critical show site delivery.
-Despite your vast attention to detail and superior logistical skills, from time to time, the universe will still decide to serve up these platters of existential panic the moment your top VIP is scheduled to walk through the hall.
+Despite your vast attention to detail and superior logistical skills trained on preventing all forms of trade show disasters, from time to time, the universe will still decide to serve up these platters of existential panic the moment your top VIP is scheduled to walk through the hall.

 We’ve been there (those things really happened), done that, and lived to tell the tale.

 Here’s our advice for how to survive trade show disasters and event emergencies with aplomb.

 Grace under fire becomes more than a pithy expression when you’re dealing with 2,000 gallons of water per minute pouring down onto your production facility.
 That’s what happened to Robert Young, Group Delphi’s Director of Operations, years ago.
 “Since the rupture occurred at 2am on a Sunday, no one noticed until we found a waterfall pouring from the loading dock,” he shares.

 A Disaster Recovery Team, all employees on deck, and a lot of floor squeegeeing later, operations were up and running again within the week.
 Exactly zero clients received their materials late.
 Your shoes might be ruined, but your clients will be happy.
 The key is making the decision to stay calm and work together as a team.
 Trade show disaster averted.